Nature & Wildlife

 “I’ve been doing forest therapy all my life, and I didn’t know there was a term for it,” says Haida Bolton.
 From British Columbia’s Sunshine Coast, Bolton describes how she grew up in BC and has always felt uplifted by taking contemplative walks through the rainforest.
 When she first heard of shinrin-yoku, she found the science behind it intriguing.

 Based in Pender Harbour, Bolton runs nature day camps for children and offers both indoor and outdoor reflexology.
-Last year, she was certified by the Association of Nature & Forest Therapy as BC’s first Forest Therapy Guide.
+In 2016, she was certified by the Association of Nature & Forest Therapy as BC’s first Forest Therapy Guide.
 The organization, based in California, promotes the Japanese concept of shinrin-yoku, or taking a slow walk in the woods and absorbing the surroundings with all your senses.
 Here’s how Bolton explains the practice.

 While hiking involves moving purposefully across terrain, forest bathing isn’t about following a defined route.
 Bolton’s forest therapy walks, which last about 2-1/2 hours, may span only about one kilometre.
 “This experience is much slower,” she says.
 “The guide will really slow down the participants and get them to interact with the forest with all their senses.”
 Rather than the destination, the point is to focus on the details of the journey.